danielvartan/open-science-pres/README.md

 ⚗️🧪🧫🧬🔬🔭📡🔎 🔓⛓️‍💥🌊✊🌍

-This repository contains the slides of the open science presentation, made for the Sustentarea Research and Extension Center at the University of São Paulo.
+This repository contains the slides of the open science presentation made for the Sustentarea Research and Extension Center at the University of São Paulo.
 The slides are available [here](https://danielvartan.github.io/open-science-pres/).

 The code related to this repository is released under the [MIT license](https://opensource.org/license/mit/).
 Documents are released under the [Creative Commons Attribution 4.0 International